How to Manage Your Business Opening Hours on Google Business Profile

 How to Change Business Hours on Google

-Next, click on the ‘hours row’ to see Monday to Sunday.
+Next, click on the row titled ‘hours’ to see Monday to Sunday.
 Here you can add your regular opening hours accordingly.

 If you operate on a ‘split hours’ basis—for example, if your business closes for lunch and/or dinner and then reopens—then you can add multiple entries for each day.
 In this case, click on the little plus sign next to the day(s) in question and add your second or third set of hours.

-Special hours allow businesses to mark specific dates—such as public holidays or special events—with an opening schedule that is different to the regular opening hours.
+Special hours allow businesses to mark specific dates—such as public holidays or special events—with an opening schedule that is different from the regular opening hours.

 You can only add special opening hours once you’ve set your regular hours.
-Also, you should only use the special hours function to close your business for up to six days in a row.
+Also, you should only use the special hours function to close your business for up to six consecutive days.

 If you need to close your business for seven days or more in a row, you’ll need to mark your business as temporarily closed.